An Italian pastry called bomboloni has crossed the Atlantic Ocean to take the United States by storm.

 Similar to American jelly doughnuts, this light treat is usually filled with a tasty fruit preserve or cream.

 Are you curious about bomboloni donuts?
-Are you looking for a bomboloni recipe simple enough to follow at home, yet just as delicious as if you bought them at an Italian bakery?
+Are you looking for a bomboloni recipe simple enough to follow along at home, yet just as delicious as if you bought them at an Italian bakery?

 What is Bomboloni?